StoicLoofah/my-nanowrimo-novel/novel/2_schools_in.md

 "I hear you."
 Carl leaned back into his big comfy chair with his laptop in front of him and talking while typing.
 "At least you have interesting things to write about with cross country and all.
 I'll bet the scholarships will help, too.
 I feel like I need to make up a campaign for my own life just to write a decent story."

 "But don't you already know where you want to go, Carl?
 Longhorn for life, right?"
-Linsday asked.
+Lindsay asked.
 Carl looked up quickly, nodded, then looked down again.
 "How is Marie doing, anyways?"

 "She's good.
 She loves it at A&M."

 "How often have you talked to her since she left?"
 Drew hadn't known Marie particularly well, but he knew that she and Carl were quite serious.

 "Uh, almost every night.
 You can say hi to her if you want later on.
 We're probably going to video chat after we finish up with tonight's RPG session.
-Linsday, what about you?
+Lindsay, what about you?
 How is junior year treating you?"

 "It's good.
 Classes seem good, and my schedule works out pretty well; I didn't get too many of the tough teachers."

 "What about that math thing you do?
 Are you excited to start up with that again?"
-Wayne wasn't particularly familiar with the apparently extensive set of academic competitions out there, but Linsday had been quite successful for just a sophomore the previous year and always seemed to have another medal whenever they played.
+Wayne wasn't particularly familiar with the apparently extensive set of academic competitions out there, but Lindsay had been quite successful for just a sophomore the previous year and always seemed to have another medal whenever they played.

 "Oh.
 That.
 Yeah, that's less good."
 She went quiet.
 Wayne sat up.
 Carl stopped typing and looked up from his computer.
 Drew kept shuffling the papers looking for his character sheet.
 A few seconds passed, and she started again.
 "Well, our first regional meet is the first week of November.
 On that Saturday."
 The rest of them started blankly at her and tried to think why that was significant.